William Tasker (poet): Life

 Tasker was careless with his finances.
 The revenues of his benefice were placed under sequestration on 23 March 1780.
 He said that his "unletter'd brother-in-law" had obtained the sequestration in an "illegal mode" through "merciless and severe persecutions and litigations".

-His brother in law had died by 1790.

-Writing to Gough Nichols, editor of the Gentleman’s Magazine in 1797, Tasker said he was "confined in my dreary situation at Starvation-Hall, 40 miles below Exeter, out of the verge of Literature & where even your extensive magazine has never yet reached."
+His brother-in-law had died by 1790.
+Writing to Gough Nichols, editor of the Gentleman's Magazine in 1797, Tasker said he was "confined in my dreary situation at Starvation-Hall, 40 miles below Exeter, out of the verge of Literature & where even your extensive magazine has never yet reached."

 William Tasker died after a long and painful illness at Iddesleigh rectory on 4 February 1800.

 At the time of his death he was working on a history of physiognomy from Aristotle to Lavater.
 He was buried near the chancel of the Church of St James, Iddesleigh.
-Atablet was erected on the north wall of the church tower.
+A tablet was erected on the north wall of the church tower.
 His widow, Eleonora, died at Exbourne on 2 January 1801, aged 56, and was buried in the same grave with her husband.
 They had no children.